Updated: Mar 22

 It is unfortunate that very often just as courtroom proceedings are less than honorable, proceedings in the local church are as well.
 This happens when a given church, particularly its leadership, is not focused upon [seeking] the truth [Christ]; the one who saves the members of the true Church, and thus fails to listen to the guidance of the Holy Spirit.
 Just as corrupt courtroom proceedings may ignore evidence and manipulate the law in order to achieve a given end, the local church can twist, distort, and pervert the meanings of Scripture passages to justify some sort of sinful behavior that they don’t want to view as sin.
 Amongst these sinful behaviors are even ones that God goes so far as to refer to as abominations.

 This perversion of Scripture can also [just as wrongly] take the form of legalism in the local church.
 The message from many pulpits begins as salvation by grace alone, yet in one way or another, the necessity of works for salvation is added to it.
 Some do it more subtly by getting people to question their salvation by looking at themselves to see whether they are living sinless enough, or doing enough, etc., in order to determine if they are really saved.
-This is simply back-loading works into the equation, resulting in a distorted and powerless, impotent, works-based false gospel.
-This has the person looking at and focusing on the dismal lacking and sinfulness of themselves, and not on glorious imputed righteousness of Christ, and what the Scriptures tell us when they are rightly divided.
+This is simply back-loading works into the equation, resulting in a distorted and powerless, impotent, works-based false gospel that makes a person consistently feel as if they were on trial.
+It has the person frightfully looking at and focusing on the dismal lacking and sinfulness of themselves, and not on glorious imputed righteousness of Christ, and what the Scriptures tell us when they are rightly divided.
 Sometimes this distortion of the Gospel is to the extreme of where the unsaved person is told that they must make total commitment to Christ and submit all to Him in order to be saved.
 Being totally committed to Christ and submitting all to Him is an EXCELLENT idea, but it is not how anyone gets saved, and an unsaved person most certainly cannot do it.
 One must be saved and possess the free gift of eternal life before one can even begin to meaningfully strive to live this way.
 I will not go into the myriad problems with this evil false gospel, but the most obvious thing is that it is a message of salvation by works, or works plus grace (they are both powerless to save, thus essentially the same).
 Scripture is clear that we are saved by grace alone and not works (Ephesians 2:8-9).
 I have even heard preachers go so far as to try to define faith as what amounts to nothing more than a set of works.
 This is flat out wrong.
 The Greek word for faith used in the aforementioned passage is “pistis;” its meaning has nothing to do with any set of actions or works.
 It is all about reliance and trust/belief.

 People in courtrooms often distort facts, tell half-truths, intentionally take and assert things out of context, etc. in order to make the evidence [or lack thereof] say what they want it to say.
 Church leaders often do the same with Scripture in order to somehow make it supposedly say what they want it to say.
 This is a shame on both accounts, but the offense of the local church is far greater.
 The courtroom is representing human law, which is known to be subject to error and inconsistency at times.
 The local church is representing God and His Word, which are without error or inconsistency.